United States rainfall climatology: Warm season

 During the summer, the subtropical ridge in the Atlantic Ocean strengthens, bringing in increasingly humid air from the warm Atlantic, Caribbean, and Gulf of Mexico.
 Once precipitable water values exceed 1.25 in, afternoon and evening thunderstorms break out at the western periphery of the subtropical ridge across the Southeast on a daily basis.
-Summer is the time of the second rainfall maximum during the year across Georgia, and the time of the main rainfall maximum in Florida.
+Summer is the time of the second rainfall maximum during the year across Georgia, and of the main rainfall maximum in Florida.
 During the late summer and fall, tropical cyclones move into the region from the Atlantic and Gulf of Mexico, supplying portions of the area with one-quarter of their annual rainfall, on average.
 Fall is the time of the rainfall minimum across Louisiana.
 Sometimes, Gulf moisture sneaks up the Front Range of Rockies as far north as the northern High Plains, bringing higher dewpoint air into states such as Wyoming and Montana.

 Great Lakes

 Overall, late spring and early summer is the wettest time of year for the western portion of the region, with a winter minimum in precipitation.
 This is due to warm, moist, and unstable air moving along the jet stream where it is centralized.
 Which brings precipitation along the westerlies.
 In contrast, eastern portions of the regions have two precipitation maximums, one during spring, and again in November.
-While July and August are the driest months in the region.
-The reason being that this region is further away from the unstable air of the central U.S and has more moderators to the climate.
-Due to the fact that storms and winds generally move west to east, the winds that blow from the Great Lakes during the summer keep the area more stable.
-With thunderstorms generally being less common.
+While July and August are the driest months in the region, because this region is further away from the unstable air of the central U.S and has more moderators to the climate.
+Due to the fact that storms and winds generally move west to east, the winds that blow from the Great Lakes during the summer keep the area more stable, with thunderstorms generally being less common.